peng225/class_dep/README.md

 |  CLASS           |  Name of a C++ class to be analized  |
 |  DSTDIR          |  Output path  |
 |  CLASS\_DEP\_OPT |  Specify if you also want to analyze base classes |

+## Known issues

+- Virtual inheritance is not supported.
+- Field access at member initializer is ignored.
+- Access to methods or fields of indirect ancestor class is ignored.